osqp/osqp/docs/codegen/matlab.rst

 .. function:: emosqp('update_P_A', Px, Px_idx, Px_n, Ax, Ax_idx, Ax_n)
    :noindex:

   Update nonzero entries of the quadratic cost and constraint matrices.
+It considers only the upper-triangular part of P.

    :param ndarray Px: Values of entries to be updated
    :param ndarray Px_idx: Indices of entries to be updated.
 Pass :code:`[]` if